bdcbqa314159/cpp_building_low_latency_applications/README.md

 these components to be low-latency and highly performant.
 We will carefully use the principles and techniques we discussed in this chapter to build these high-performance components.
 In later chapters, we will use these components to build an electronic trading ecosystem.

+### Building the C++ building blocks for low-latency applications

+In this chapter, we jumped into the world of low latency application C++ development.
+We built some relatively fundamental but extremely useful building blocks that can be used for a variety of low latency application purposes.
+We put into practice a lot of the theoretical discussions related to using C++ and computer architecture features effectively to build low latency and highly performant applications.
+The first component was used to create new threads of execution and run the functions that different components might require.
+One important functionality here is being able to control the CPU core that the newly created thread gets pinned to by setting the thread affinity.
+The second component we built was meant to avoid dynamic memory allocation on the critical code path.
+We reiterated the inefficiencies associated with dynamic memory allocation and designed a memory pool to be used to pre-allocate memory from the heap when constructed.
+Then, we added utility to the component to allow the allocation and deallocation of objects at runtime without relying on dynamic memory allocation.
+Next, we built a lock-free, First In First Out (FIFO)-style queue to communicate between threads in an SPSC setup.
+The important requirement here was that a single reader and a single writer are able to access the shared data in the queue without using any locks or mutexes.
+The absence of locks and mutexes means the absence of context switches, which, as discussed, are a major source of inefficiencies and latencies in multi-threaded applications.
+The fourth component on our list was a framework to facilitate efficient logging for latency-sensitive applications.
+Logging is a very important if not mandatory component of all applications, including low latency applications.
+However, due to issues such as disk I/O, slow string formatting, and so on, traditional logging mechanisms such as writing to a log file on disk is impractical for use with low latency applications.
+To build this component, we used the multi-threading mechanism we built, as well as the lock-free FIFO queue.
+Finally, we had an in-depth discussion about designing our network stack – how to create network sockets, how to use them to create TCP servers and clients, and how to use them to publish and consume multicast traffic.
+We have not used this last component yet, but we will use this component in subsequent chapters to facilitate communication between our electronic trading exchange and different market participants.
+Now, we will move on to a case study project, which we will build in the rest of this book – our electronic trading ecosystem.
+In the next chapter, we will first focus on designing and understanding the higher-level design of the various components in our system.
+We will understand the purpose of these components, the motivation behind their design choices, and how the flow of information occurs in the system.
+The next chapter will also see us designing the higher-level C++ interfaces that we will implement in the rest of this book.

+## Part 2: Building a live trading exchange in C++

+### Designing our trading ecosystem

+This concludes our discussion of the details and design of the major components in our electronic trading ecosystem.
+Let us summarize the concepts, components, and interactions we discussed, as well as the design of the components that build the electronic trading ecosystem we will build.
+We started off by presenting the topology of the electronic trading ecosystem.
+This consists of the electronic trading exchange and many market participants that want to trade on that exchange.
+The electronic trading exchange infrastructure itself consists of three major components at a high level – the matching engine, the market data publisher, and the order gateway server infrastructure.
+From a market participant’s perspective, the major components are the market data subscriber and consumer, the trading strategy framework with all its subcomponents, and the order gateway client infrastructure.
+Next, we performed a deep dive into the exchange matching engine details.
+We explained the responsibilities of this component and how it builds, maintains, and updates the limit order book and matches participant orders that cross against each other.
+We concluded that section by designing our simplified matching engine component and its subcomponents, which we will implement in the next chapter.
+The next topics of discussion were the market data publisher and the order gateway server infrastructure at the exchange.
+We described in great detail the different messages that the market data feed is composed of, the market data feed protocol, as well as designing the components inside the market data publisher.
+We also discussed the order gateway server, which the exchange hosts as an endpoint for the market participants to connect to, forward order requests, and receive order responses and notifications for their orders getting executed by the matching engine.
+We presented the design of the order gateway server with all its subcomponents, which we will implement in later chapters of this book.
+The section following that took a look at the market participants’ trading systems.
+First, we discussed the details for the market data consumer and the order gateway client infrastructure, which the participants use to consume the public market data feed from the exchange and connect to and communicate with the exchange.
+We also presented and discussed the design of the market data consumer we will build, as well as how it synchronizes and decodes the exchange market data feed.
+Finally, we designed the order gateway client infrastructure, which the trading system will use to connect to and communicate with the exchange’s order gateway server infrastructure.
+The final section of this chapter was dedicated to describing and designing the framework for trading strategies.
+We described the major components we will need to build this framework – the order book, the feature engine, the execution logic framework, and the risk management subcomponent.
+Finally, we laid out the design of the trading infrastructure we will build so that you can understand the higher- level design of this component before we dive into the lower-level details in subsequent chapters.
+The next chapter jumps into the implementation details of the matching engine framework we designed in this chapter.
+Note that we will reuse a lot of the basic building blocks we built in the previous chapter moving forward as we implement our electronic trading ecosystem.
+The motivation for building the basic building blocks will become clearer as we implement the rest of the system, starting in the next chapter.